sbweaver/100-days-of-code/log.md

 **Thoughts**: It's interesting to see how these graphics are created.
 This could be fun to play with for displaying complex data visually.

 **Link(s) to work**: Thank you Jakob Jenkov for this tutorial -  [SVG tutorial at Jenkov.com](http://tutorials.jenkov.com/svg/svg-viewport-view-box.html)

+### Day 54: March 11, 2018

+**Today's Progress**: Got some time in

+**Thoughts**: I'm learning.

+**Link(s) to work**:

+### Day 55: March 19, 2018

+**Today's Progress**: Worked on CSS.
+Watched one of Jen Simmons' videos on her Layout Land channel on YouTube.
+Played with the ideas on Codepen.

+**Thoughts**: Missed a number of days because of a trip (not because i was lazy - because i needed to make family a priority).
+Glad to be back!
+I missed my hour of code.
+I also miss Verdana!
+What a pretty little typeface for the web.
+I miss how clean and crisp it looks.
+I guess when all of the webfonts came in I felt obligated to use them so things would look more modern.
+In the process I stopped using Verdana so much.
+I always liked the look of it.
+Maybe I'll start bringing it back into my repetoire :)

+**Link(s) to work**: